-As a child I wondered our 200 plus forest with a variety of tiny, Golden Nature Guides, tucked under my arm.
-Flowers; trees; amphibians and reptiles; rocks and minerals; these titles were my teacher.
+As a child I wondered our 200 plus forest with a selection of Golden Nature Guides tucked under my arm.
+Flowers; trees; amphibians and reptiles; rocks and minerals; these books were my teacher.
+The wild my classroom.
 I might craft my lunch from a lush growth of miners lettuce and the tart berries of the Oregon grape (not a grape, by the way) and make tea from the fragrant, trailing herb named by the name the Spanish colonizers herba bueana.
 In short, was enthralled with the wild.

 My first name is a Greek surname.
 My paternal grandfather emigrated in 1913.
-It was my parents last name until the 1950’s when they changed it to Stevenson (for reasons that I am utilzing to write another novel).
+It was my parents last name until the 1950’s when they changed it to Stevenson (for nefarious reasons that I’ll be diving into for a future novel).
 I changed it to my first name in the late 1980’s.
-How do you say it?
+How to say it?
 I suggest gee-on-a-klees.
+Call me she/her/ or Mx Caldwell if you must, but Gianaclis is preferred; it’s enough, don’t you think?

 Anyone who can only think of one way to spell a word obviously lacks imagination.Mark Twain